Eligibility: CTY-level or Advanced CTY-level math score required

 Each week, all active students are invited to an open Geometry Help Room, which is led by a rotating staff of instructors.
 Students are encouraged to come with questions or just to meet other online students.
 Topics reviewed vary each week.

-The Geometry Help Room meets each Wednesday from 7 – 8 p.m.
+The Geometry Help Room meets every Wednesday and Thursday from 7–8 p.m.
 ET.

 This course requires a properly maintained computer with high-speed internet access and an up-to-date web browser (such as Chrome or Firefox).
 The student must be able to communicate with the instructor via email.
 Visit the Technical Requirements and Support page for more details.